 - Give skateboarding a try at these skate parks throughout the western suburbs.
 Don’t forget your helmet!

 - We’ve rounded up a list of all the ninja parks in the Chicago area.
 Put your child’s strength to the test and burn off all that big-kid energy.

-- Stretch those legs and get out for a walk at a park with a walking path, or a tree-lined trail.
+School-age kids need time to run around more than ever!
+Stretch those legs and get out for a walk at a park with a walking path, or a tree-lined trail.
 Lyman Woods and Waterfall Glen are both great options.

 Kayaks, paddleboats, boats, and canoes are a lot more fun with this age, since they can start to help with everything involved!
 Herrick Lake and Blackwell are both popular spots.